Adaptive Node Feature Selection For Graph Neural Networks: Numerical experiments

-We similarly find that \textbf{NPT} performs best for the graphs Cornell, Texas, and Wisconsin with heterophilic labels, but we also witness worse performance for \textbf{NPT-mask}.
+We similarly find that {\bf NPT} performs best for the graphs Cornell, Texas, and Wisconsin with heterophilic labels, while {\bf NPT-mask} and {\bf NPT-gaussian} worsen in performance.
 Again, this follows our intuition from~\eqref{eq:gcn_error}, which shows that for GCNs, reducing the variance for heterophilic features may actually decrease error, so masking features that are relevant to $\bby$ by setting them to zero may underestimate their importance for settings of heterophily.
-On the contrary, the graph-agnostic \textbf{MI} performs well for Cornell, Texas, and Wisconsin in comparison with other metrics.
+More specifically,~\eqref{eq:error_diff} indicates that a low variance may result in smaller differences in GCN performance before and after permuting features, therefore even if a feature is correlated with $\bby$, reducing its variance by masking may yield an erroneously small $\delta_m$.
+On the contrary, \textbf{MI} performs second best, outperforming even graph-specific metrics.

-Finally, for Photo and Computers, we observe less differences in performance across all feature selection methods, even relative to \textbf{Rnd}, that is, randomly chosen features.
-Indeed, Table~\ref{t:real_glob_perm} indicated that graph structure is highly informative for node classification.
-Moreover, homophily metrics find much greater use for Photo and Computer than for the other datasets.
-As mentioned previously, review text containing keywords related to product category are likely to be not only homophilic but also correlated with labels $\bby$, indicating the value of employing homophily-based scores for these two datasets.
-Similarly, for certain features, {\bf MI} may be better able to identify review content that is unrelated to $\bby$ and $\bbA$ since it assumes no graph structure.
-We explore this context-specific information further for our adaptive approach.
+Finally, for Photo and Computers, we observe smaller performance gaps across all methods, even relative to randomly chosen features \textbf{Rnd}, as expected since Table~\ref{t:real_glob_perm} indicated that these labels are highly homophilic.
+We observe {\bf NPT} rivaling the top performing baselines, homophily metrics and {\bf MI}.
+Indeed, review text can contain informative features such as keywords related to product category $\bby$ as well as words unrelated to $\bby$ such as sentiment.
+Product-related keywords are also likely to be homophilic, hence the improved performance of homophily-based scores for these two datasets.
+Similarly, {\bf MI} ignores graph structure and thus may be better able to identify review content that is unrelated to $\bby$ and $\bbA$.
+Thus, in all cases, {\bf NPT} performs as well as or better than the top performing baseline: {\bf TFI} for homophilic $\bby$, {\bf MI} for heterophilic $\bby$, and homophily metrics and {\bf MI} for co-purchase graphs.
+This generality comes without any prior assumptions, despite the top baselines being fundamentally different across scenarios.